Open Nav

 Tetairoa McMillan Dynasty Value: Making the impossible catch possible

-Tetairoa McMillan Team Fit: Las Vegas Raiders
+Tetairoa McMillan Team Fit: Carolina Panthers

 McMillan checks boxes for size, ball skills, and production.
 He's not a pure separator, but his length and strength at the catch point suggest a potential target magnet at the next level.